Razat94/learn/PowerBI/README-PowerBI.md

 	SaaS (Software as a Service) = 	renting software that runs on someone else’s cloud servers.
 						You don’t install or maintain it yourself; you access it over the internet and pay for what you use, usually via a subscription.
 )

+Note: When we upload work from Desktop -> Online, the Desktop changes won’t change the online version unless you re-publish.

 Task: Go to app.powerbi.com (Make sure you are signed in).
 	Notice: We can still use PB Service on a free tier account, albeit limited.